-As a student, my day-to-day is generally engaging but often exhaustive.
-In business especially, things tend to be highly practical, and aspire towards objective certainty.
+As a student, every day is engaging but not always interesting.
+In business especially, things tend to be highly practical and aspire towards certainty.
 My escape has always lain with the arts.
-As a writer, I value anything that ties objective to subjective; I’m always searching for stories that explore complex, real themes without needing to be overly complex or ‘real’.
-Three words for the kind of writing I hope to create: vivid, flowing, rousing.
+As a writer, I value anything that ties the objective to the subjective; I’m always searching for stories that explore complex, real themes without needing to be overly complex or ‘real’.
+Three words for the kind of writing I hope to create: vivid, honest, convincing.

 A Fisherman Observes